rohansamuel7/rohansamuel7/README.md

-## Hi, I'm Rohan - an aspiring data analyst/engineer
+## Hi, I'm Rohan - an aspiring Data Scientist

 - 🎓 Data Science undergraduate at Penn State University<br/>
 - 💼🔬 Research and industry expertise through internships in business intelligence and data analysis, and research on detecting disinformation, privacy, and security in social media using NLP and machine learning<br/>